uvaai/ml1/_schedules/1 Fall 2023/index.md

 ### Helping other students

-Once you've completed a part of an assignment, viewing other student soluting is fine and can even be very helpful.
+Once you've completed a part of an assignment, viewing another student's solution is fine and can even be very helpful.
 At this point you can help other students to find bugs in their code, or even do a code review together when you're both done.
 Helping other students to find bugs in their code is something that is